Daniel Hollie: World Wrestling Entertainment (2002–2007)

-The Cabinet (2004–2005)

 The Basham Brothers joined John "Bradshaw" Layfield (JBL)'s cabinet stable on November 25, 2004.
 They were known as JBL's Co-Secretaries of Defense.
-The Bashams once again won the WWE Tag Team Championship by defeating four other teams including Rey Mysterio and Rob Van Dam, Luther Reigns and Mark Jindrak, and Eddie Guerrero and Booker T on January 13, 2005 in a four team elimination match by last eliminating Mysterio and Van Dam.
+The Bashams once again won the WWE Tag Team Championship by defeating four other teams including Rey Mysterio and Rob Van Dam, Luther Reigns and Mark Jindrak, and Eddie Guerrero and Booker T on January 13, 2005, in a four team elimination match by last eliminating Mysterio and Van Dam.
 The Basham Brothers lost the titles to Rey Mysterio and Eddie Guerrero at No Way Out on February 20, 2005.
 From here on, The Bashams either acted as jobbers on SmackDown! or defeated any team that came in their path on Velocity.
 The Basham Brothers quit JBL's Cabinet on the June 16 episode of SmackDown!, claiming that they were tired of being "JBL's crash test dummies" and not getting enough respect.

-Raw (2005–2006)

-On June 30, 2005 Basham became one of the last-minute trades in the 2005 WWE Draft, which saw him leave SmackDown! for Raw.
+On June 30, 2005, Basham became one of the last-minute trades in the 2005 WWE Draft, which saw him leave SmackDown! for Raw.
 This marked the end of the partnership with his "twin brother," who remained on SmackDown!.
 On the July 18 episode of Raw, Basham made his first appearance on the Raw brand as one of Chris Jericho's hand picked lumberjacks in the Lumberjack match between John Cena and Gene Snitsky.

-In August 2005, Hollie worked dark matches during Raw tapings under his former gimmick, The Damaja and made his televised debut on the September 11 episode of WWE Heat (as Danny Basham) under his Damaja gimmick, only more gothic and Raven like.
+In August 2005, Hollie worked dark matches during Raw tapings under his former gimmick, The Damaja and made his televised debut on the September 11 episode of WWE Heat (as Danny Basham) under his Damaja gimmick, only more gothic and Raven-like.
 Danny came out with new music, black face paint, and ring attire consisting of black boots and baggy black pants with hooks and chains on them.
 Hollie soon disappeared from television to grow his hair but continued to work squash matches under this gimmick very sporadically at house shows or in dark matches over the next several months before completely disappearing from in-ring competition in 2006 before signing a new deal with WWE in April of that year.

-ECW and departure (2006–2007)

 Danny and Doug reunited in WWE's revived ECW brand during July 2006 at several house shows.
 They re-debuted on television on the July 18 episode of ECW, as personal security guards under helmets.
 However, when Danny was injured with a torn biceps, he was later replaced by Derek Neikirk, who continued Danny's role as the second masked enforcer.
 Danny's final WWE appearance was on the December 12 episode of ECW, where he and Doug were quickly defeated by Bobby Lashley.
 Hollie was released by WWE on January 18, 2007.